pegasystems/docker-pega-web-ready/README.md

 ## Running the image

-When running Pega using containers, an orchestration tool is required.
+You must use an orchestration tool to run Pega applications using containers.
 Pega provides support for deployments on Kubernetes using either Helm charts or direct yaml files.
-Source code for the deployment scripts may be found in the [pega-helm-charts](https://github.com/pegasystems/pega-helm-charts) repository and more information about Pega on client managed cloud may be found on the [Cloud Choice](https://community.pega.com/knowledgebase/articles/cloud-choice) community site.
+You can find the source code for the deployment scripts in the [pega-helm-charts](https://github.com/pegasystems/pega-helm-charts) repository.
+For information about deploying Pega Platform on a client-managed cloud, see the [Cloud Choice](https://community.pega.com/knowledgebase/articles/cloud-choice) community article.

 ## Image customizations

 **Base image**

 This Docker image extends the base image `tomcat:9-jre11`.
-This has been extensively validated.
+This has been thoroughly validated.
 You may choose change this to use your preferred Tomcat base image, however any change should be thoroughly tested and verfied.

 **Using environment variables**